Native defects and impurities in talcum quasi-2D layers: Results and discussions

 The silicon vacancy in silicates can form various defect structures by reconstructing the oxygen dangling bounds.
 In talcum, we find a single stable configuration for the silicon vacancy, in which the O(I.) and O(III.) oxygen atoms all relax outward of the silicon vacancy site.
 At the same time the nearby SiO$_4$ tetrahedra that includes the first neighbor O(III.) oxygen atoms of the silicon vacancy slightly rotates.
 In the stable configuration, the tetrahedra around the vacancy all rotate in the same direction.
 We note that the distances of the first neighbor O(III.) oxygen atoms on the surface are not equal, they are found to be 3.002~\AA , 3.011~\AA , and 3.033~\AA\ .
 Rotation of the tetrahedra in the opposite direction may result in slightly different configurations and energy due to the low symmetry of the structure.
 An alternative configuration can be imagined by rotating one of the tetrahedra in an opposite direction from the other two tetrahedra, leading to the formation of a long bond between two surface oxygen atoms.
 We tested this configuration and found it to be unstable and relaxes back to the ground state configuration.

 For the V$_{\text{Si}}$ defect, we obtain a spin-triplet ground state, see the electronic structure in Fig.~\ref{fig:vacancy}.
-In this high spin state, the four first neighbor oxygen atoms possess partially occupied dangling bonds that are well separated.
+In this high-spin state, the first four neighboring oxygen atoms possess partially occupied dangling bonds that are well separated.
 We note that the obtained spin state is quite fragile, i.e., an antiferromagnetic-like open-shell singlet state and a spin-2 state lie only 11.3~meV and 26.3~meV above the ground state.
-The spin density is localized on the four first neighbor oxygen atoms of the silicon vacancy with an $A_{zz} \approx 43.7$~MHz for the three O(III.) oxygen atoms and $A_{zz} = 160.8$~MHz for the O(I.) oxygen atom.
+The spin density is localized on the four first neighboring oxygen atoms of the silicon vacancy, see the resulting hyperfine coupling tensors in Table~\ref{tab:tab_hyp}.

-Similarly to the V$_{\text{Mg}}$, we do not find a stable optical excited state by promoting one electron from the valance band edge to the defect state.
+Similarly to the V$_{\text{Mg}}$, we do not find a stable optical excited state by promoting one electron from the valence band edge to the defect state.
 This suggests a continuous nonradiative decay pathway from the excited state to the ground state.
 A similar mechanism has been reported for other vacancy-type defects, including oxygen in diamond.\cite{thiering_characterization_2016}

 Next, we investigate the negative and double negative charge states of the silicon vacancy.
-The neutral to negative charge transition level can be found at 2.73~eV above the valance band edge, while the negative to double negative charge transition level is positioned at 3.57~eV~eV above the valance band edge.
+The neutral to negative charge transition level can be found at 2.73~eV above the valence band edge, while the negative to double negative charge transition level is positioned at 3.57~eV~eV above the valence band edge.
 In order, the negative and double negative charge states of the silicon vacancy possess a spin-3/2 and a spin-1 ground states.
 Similarly, to the neutral charge state, the alternative spin states are close in energy.
 For instance, we find the energy of the spin-1/2 state 50~meV above the spin-3/2 ground state in the negative charge state.